PeoplePlusAI/Low-Resource-Language-Leaderboard/README.md

 1. Catalyze the industry to create better low-resource language AI models by creating a popular, highly referenced destination for researchers (and the press) to compare models.
 2. Provide a place where organizations can determine which AI Speech recognition and translation models work best for their particular use case, especially with low-resource languages, starting with Indian languages.

+## Personas
+1. **Producers.** Interested in making better models.
+Researchers primarily.
+2. **Consumers.** Interested in using better models.
+NGOs, Orgs like PayTM, etc.

+## How do we measure our success?
+1. Usage by organisations -
+2. Citations (for the white paper)
+3. Engagement with researchers -

 ## Version 0 (v0): Initial Launch PoC
 ### Objective: